KeroppiMomo/hkcert-ctf-22-writeup/cve1999/cve1999-writeup.md

 - The website is subject to XSS by including HTML code in the comments, but this is not useful for getting the flag.
-- After providing a PutsReq URL and disposable email address, we found that the website does not visit the URL entered or send an email to the email adress.
+- After providing a PutsReq URL and a disposable email address, we found that the website does not visit the URL entered or send an email to the email adress.
 - There doesn't seem to have any other user than `/~matt`.
 - The Perl script uses `open` to send email.